magpylib/magpylib/docs/_pages/gallery/gallery_app_helmholtz.md

 # Coils

-In this example we show how to model air-coils, then combine two coils into a Helmholtz-pair and vizualize the homogneity of the resulting magnetic field.
-A nice explanaition of coils and the magnetic field is given [here](https://www.nagwa.com/en/explainers/186157825721/#:~:text=The%20magnetic%20field%20strength%2C%20%F0%9D%90%B5,%EF%8A%AD%20T%E2%8B%85m%2FA.).
+In this example we show how to model air-coils, then combine two coils into a Helmholtz-pair and visualize the homogeneity of the resulting magnetic field.
+A nice explanation of coils and the magnetic field is given [here](https://www.nagwa.com/en/explainers/186157825721/#:~:text=The%20magnetic%20field%20strength%2C%20%F0%9D%90%B5,%EF%8A%AD%20T%E2%8B%85m%2FA.).
 With the code examples below you can easily compare Magpylib results to results presented in this tutorial.

 ## Coil models